-Registrars would normally be expected to sit the Part A MFPH within 12 to 18 months WTE of starting training, and it should usually be passed with at least three full years of training left.
-Failure at Part A should enable the registrar to identify, from feedback provided by the examiners, gaps in knowledge and/or written presentation skills.
+Registrars would normally be expected to sit the DFPH within 12 to 18 months WTE of starting training, and it should usually be passed with at least three full years of training left.
+Failure at DFPH should enable the registrar to identify, from feedback provided by the examiners, gaps in knowledge and/or written presentation skills.
 A remediation plan at this stage will include targeting weak areas and attendance at a formal revision course.
 Failure at the second and subsequent attempts should identify the need for highly structured practice with specialist support and additional time built into the training plan for revision.

-Part B MFPH is designed to be taken within 24 to 30 months of starting training and it should usually be passed with at least two full years of training left during which consolidation of competence and acquisition of advanced competence may be achieved.
-The process following failure at Part B should follow the suggested procedures as outlined for unsuccessful attempts at the Part A above, including attendance at a preparation/communication skills course and targeted training with a trainer experienced in Part B preparation.
+MFPH is designed to be taken within 24 to 30 months of starting training and it should usually be passed with at least two full years of training left during which consolidation of competence and acquisition of advanced competence may be achieved.
+The process following failure at MFPH should follow the suggested procedures as outlined for unsuccessful attempts at the DFPH above, including attendance at a preparation/communication skills course and targeted training with a trainer experienced in MFPH preparation.

-Within the examination regulations there is a limit to the number of attempts that a registrar can take the examinations; however the training pathway indicates that the full MFPH would normally be gained around half way through training.
-Significant delay in passing Part A or Part B will clearly defer this milestone and should be taken into consideration at ARCP.
+Within the examination regulations there is a limit to the number of attempts that a registrar can take the examinations; however the training pathway indicates that both exams would normally be passed around half way through training.
+Significant delay in passing the FPH Diplomate examination (DFPH) or the FPH Final Membership examination (MFPH) will clearly defer this milestone and should be taken into consideration at ARCP.
 The ARCP panel may choose to use this as a deciding factor in recommending to the postgraduate dean whether the registrar should progress further on the training programme.
 Training programmes are not required to allow registrars to attempt the maximum number of examination sittings allowed by the regulations.